everii-Group/mocoapp-api-docs/sections/activities.md

   -H 'Authorization: Token token=YOUR_API_KEY'
 ```

+{: .note }
-⚠️ Deleting an activity is only possible if this activity has not yet been billed or locked.
+Deleting an activity is only possible if this activity has not yet been billed or locked.

 ## POST /activities/disregard